 The Echo understands that the council had also contacted the centre with its own concerns about the event before the decision was made to cancel it.

-In a statement released on Facebook, the WFPSC decried the event cancellation as “deeply shameful”, adding: “Cancelling an event that challenges mainstream media reporting creates a chilling effect on all critiques of dominant narratives, particularly when cancellation is executed unilaterally and without consulting those affected.
+In a statement released on Facebook and later shared in full to the Echo, the WFPSC decried the event cancellation as “deeply shameful”, adding: “Cancelling an event that challenges mainstream media reporting creates a chilling effect on all critiques of dominant narratives, particularly when cancellation is executed unilaterally and without consulting those affected.

 “These actions [reported in Jewish News] suggest the council prioritises political interests aligned with Israel over its legal obligation, as a public authority, to uphold freedom of assembly and expression under the European Convention on Human Rights and the UK Human Rights Act.”

-The talk would have avoided exclusively blaming Hamas for the atrocities committed during October 7th, instead looking at how the Israel Defence Force (IDF) response that day contributed to Israeli civilian fatalities.
+The talk would have avoided exclusively blaming Hamas for the atrocities committed during 7th October, and instead looked at how the Israel Defence Force (IDF) response that day contributed to Israeli civilian fatalities.

 According to various media investigations, including one by the Israeli newspaper Haaretz, IDF officials invoked the Hannibal Directive on 7th October, telling units to use all necessary force to prevent the capture and hostage-taking of Israeli soldiers by Hamas.